cluo0901/RoomGPT/README.md

 ## How it works

-It uses an ML model called [ControlNet](https://github.com/lllyasviel/ControlNet) to generate variations of rooms.
-This application gives you the ability to upload a photo of any room, which will send it through this ML Model using a Next.js API route, and return your generated room.
-The ML Model is hosted on [Replicate](https://replicate.com) and [Bytescale](https://www.bytescale.com/) is used for image storage.
+It uses the [OpenAI Images](https://platform.openai.com/docs/guides/images) API to generate room redesign concepts based on the theme and room type you select.
+This application lets you upload a photo of any room, sends your request through a Next.js API route, and returns an AI-generated concept image.
+[Bytescale](https://www.bytescale.com/) is used for image storage.

 ## Running Locally